Click for Didactic Curriculum Overview

 The McLean Adolescent Partial Hospital Program serves adolescents from the ages of 12 to 19 with a variety of psychiatric disorders.
 This includes mood disorders, anxiety, autism spectrum disorders, substance use disorders, and those with a persistent pattern of self-injurious or suicidal behavior.
 The heart of their treatment is their participation in our daily cognitive behavioral therapy milieu program.
 Over the course of their rotation, MGH/McLean residents work with members of a multidisciplinary team where they evaluate adolescent patients and work closely with their families.
 They are also immersed in a milieu therapy model that focuses on the transformative power of safety, containment, and prosocial behavior.
 Residents co-lead psychotherapy groups including both skills-based groups and more traditional process-oriented groups.
 On this rotation, residents learn about childhood development, how to identify primary mental illness in childhood and adolescence, and how to deploy evidence-based treatments to adolescents across multiple different diagnostic categories.

-Outpatient Psychiatry, 1/2 day per week
+Outpatient Psychiatry and Longitudinal Elective, 1/2 day per week

 Core Didactic Curriculum

 These seminars are held throughout the year on Wednesdays from Noon to 5:00 pm, and rotate between the MGH and McLean Hospital campuses every six months.
 Residents are protected from clinical responsibilities during this time.
 The required seminars for the PGY2 year are comprehensive, extending over the entire year.
 Speakers are leaders in their fields, exposing residents to current research and theory as applied to everyday clinical situations.
-Topics include introductory and basic psychodynamic psychotherapy, neuroscience, scholarly activity, human development, child psychiatry, medical ethics, case formulation, forensic psychiatry, and an introduction to cognitive behavioral therapy and group therapy.
+Topics include introductory and basic psychodynamic psychotherapy, psychopharmacology, psychiatric diagnosis, neuroscience, scholarly activity, medical ethics, case formulation, forensic psychiatry, and an introduction to cognitive behavioral therapy and group therapy.
 Residents from all classes interact together during the noon hour for the Resident Association Meeting, meetings with the training director or Chief of Psychiatry, or Journal Club.
 All classes have a T-group prior to the start of the afternoon seminars, in which the class meets weekly with a trained group therapist.

 Call